Bachelor of Science in Computer Science

 The Software Engineering path prepares students for the field of software engineering.
 Students take SE 201, SE 303, SE 467/8, and electives such as machine learning, defense against the dark arts, mobile software development, cloud application development, and network security.

-The Web and Mobile Software Development path prepares students to start their own software business or join a software startup.
+The Software Entrepreneurship path prepares students to start their own software business or join a software startup.
 Students take ECON 201, BA 260, CS 466, CS 492, CS 478 and electives such as accounting, managing organizations, intro to financial management and project management.

 All information is a sample plan and may be tailored to meet each individual student’s academic background, needs and goals.
 All information is subject to change.